MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-root.md

 ## Benefits

-Here are some reasons to create a Windows App package for your desktop application:
+Here's some reasons to create a Windows App package for your desktop application:

-**Streamlined deployment**.
+:heavy_check_mark: **Streamlined deployment**.
 Apps and games that use the bridge have a great deployment experience.
 This experience ensures that users can confidently install an app and update it.
 If a user chooses to uninstall the app, it's removed completely with no trace left behind.
 This reduces time authoring setup experiences and keeping users up-to-date.

-**Automatic updates and licensing**.
+:heavy_check_mark: **Automatic updates and licensing**.
 Your app can participate in the Windows Store's built-in licensing and automatic update facilities.
 Automatic update is a highly reliable and efficient mechanism, because only the changed parts of files are downloaded.

-**Increased reach and simplified monetization**.
+:heavy_check_mark: **Increased reach and simplified monetization**.
 Choosing to distribute through the Windows Store expands your reach to millions of Windows 10 users, who can acquire apps, games and in-app purchases with local payment options.

-**Add UWP features**.
+:heavy_check_mark: **Add UWP features**.
 At your own pace, you can add UWP features to your app's package, like a XAML user-interface, live tile updates, UWP background tasks, app services, and many more.

-**Broadened use-cases across device**.
+:heavy_check_mark: **Broadened use-cases across device**.
 Using the bridge, you can gradually migrate your code to the Universal Windows Platform to reach every Windows 10 device, including phones, Xbox One and HoloLens.

 To view a more complete list of benefits, see [Desktop Bridge](https://developer.microsoft.com/windows/bridges/desktop).